MaikuB/flutter_local_notifications/README.md

 Note that this plugin aims to provide abstractions for all platforms as opposed to having methods that only work on specific platforms.
 However, each method allows passing in "platform-specifics" that contains data that is specific for customising notifications on each platform.
 It is still under development so expect the API surface to change over time.

-**IMPORTANT**: Recurring notifications on Android use the [Alarm Manager](https://developer.android.com/reference/android/app/AlarmManager).
+**IMPORTANT**: Recurring notifications on Android use the [Alarm Manager](https://developer.android.com/reference/android/app/AlarmManager) API.
 This is standard practice but does mean the delivery of the notifications/alarms are inexact and this is documented Android behaviour as per the previous link.

 ## Raising issues and contributions